IGore01/TechpointXTern2022WorkAssessment/README.md

 # TechpointXTern2022WorkAssessment
 My Work Assessment Submission to be considered for the 2022 Techpoint Xtern program

+Thanks for taking this project into consideration - I hope you like it!

 ## Derived Conclusion:

 Coworking space deemed to be most convenient: Industrious Mass Ave